-WEAPONS LAW VIOLATIONS REFERRED FOR DISCIPLINARY ACTION 2018 0 0 0 0 0
+WEAPONS LAW VIOLATIONS REFERRED For disciplinary action 2019 0 0 0 0 0

+2018 0 0 0 0 0

 2017 I 0 0 I I

-2016 0 0 0 0 0

-Hate Crimes - No hate crimes were reported in 2016; One vandalism with ethnicity bias was reported in 2017; One intimidation with sexual orientation bias was reported in 2018.
+Hate Crimes - One vandalism with ethnicity bias was reported in 2017; One intimidation with sexual orientation bias was reported in 2018.

-Unfounded Crimes - If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded".
+Unfounded Crimes - If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded."
 Only sworn or commissioned law enforcement personnel may unfound a crime.
 One case in 2018 was determined to be unfounded.
+Three cases in 2019 were determined to be unfounded.

-OSU "ON CAMPUS" BOUNDARIES AS DEFINED BY THE 2018 CLERY ACT
+2019 OSU "ON CAMPUS" BOUNDARIES AS DEFINED BY THE CLERY ACT

-This map denotes the 2018 OSU Stillwater "On Campus" boundaries as defined by the Clery Act.
-It includes facilities defined as "on-campus residential" and Greek Life properties, which are considered "noncampus" by the Clery Act.
+This map denotes the 2019 OSU Stillwater "On Campus" boundaries as defined by the Clery Act and includes "On Campus Residential" within the shaded area.